-A new shiny vending machine has been put up in a place you often visit, you go to this vending machine see a cola you really want because you are so thirsty, so you put your money in and out comes the cola.
+A new shiny vending machine has been put up in a place you often visit.
+You go to this vending machine to see a cola you really want because you are so thirsty, so you put your money in and out comes the cola.

 Time and time again, you put your money in, and the cola comes out.

-Then one day you go, you can see the cola, you put your money in yet it doesn’t drop, you see the red light on for cola so although you wanted a cola.
-You put your money in it’ll not deliver, even though you can see a cola, so you assume the machine is faulty, you’re thirsty, so instead of taking your money back and walking away you accept orange, which is nice but not really what you asked for.
+Then one day you go, you can see the cola, you put your money in yet it doesn’t drop, you see the red light on for the cola so as wanted a cola.
+You put your money in, but it’ll not deliver, even though you can see a cola, so you assume the machine is faulty, you’re thirsty, so instead of taking your money back and walking away you accept orange, which is nice but not really what you asked for.

 This happens several more times, on the odd occasion it drops a cola out, you don’t mind Orange, so when it doesn’t you accept it.

-Then One day you go put your money in, you can see the cola you can see the orange, yet it’ll not deliver either, you press for change, but it’ll not give you change, so you accept lemonade.
+Then One day you go put your money in, and you can see the cola, you can see the orange, yet it’ll not deliver either, you press for change, but it’ll not give you change, so you accept lemonade.